 Categories of listed buildings

 - Grade II buildings are nationally important and of special interest.
-92% of all listed buildings are in this class and it's the most likely grade of listing for a home owner.
+92% of all listed buildings are in this class and it's the most likely grade of listing for a homeowner.

-Care should be taken in determining the extent of a listing, as listed building consent would be needed for any change that would affect the character of the building.
-This could be internally, such as fireplaces or doors or externally, such as the colour of exterior paintwork or the replacement of windows.
+Care should be taken in deciding the extent of a listing.
+Listed building consent would be needed for any change that would affect the character of the building.
+This could be internal, such as fireplaces or doors.
+It may also be external changes, such as the colour of exterior paintwork or the replacement of windows.